Asymptotics for estimating a diverging number of parameters -- with and without sparsity: Introduction

-The study of this problem dates back at least to \citet{Huber73}, who focused on $M$-estimators in linear models.
-Following his seminal work, \citet{Yohai, PortnoyCons, PortnoyAsymp, Welsh}, and \citet{Mammen89} established consistency and asymptotic normality under various conditions; see \citet{Li_mEst} for a comprehensive overview.
-The sharpest known conditions are $p_n \ln p_n / n \to 0$ for consistency \citep{PortnoyCons}, and $(p_n \ln n)^{3/2}/n \to 0$ \citep{PortnoyAsymp} or $p_n^{3/2} \ln n / n \to 0$ \citep{Mammen89} for asymptotic normality. \citet{Fan} extend these results from (generalized) linear models to general maximum likelihood problems under more restrictive conditions, requiring $p_n^4 / n \to 0$ for consistency and $p_n^5 / n \to 0$ for asymptotic normality. \citet{He2000} derived asymptotics for $M$-estimators with convex loss under a generic stochastic equicontinuity condition, though this approach provides limited insight into the settings where it applies.
+\myparagraph{Relation to existing work} The study of unpenalized problems dates back at least to \citet{Huber73}, who focused on $M$-estimators in linear models.
+Following his seminal work, \citet{Yohai, PortnoyCons, PortnoyAsymp, Welsh, Mammen89} established consistency and asymptotic normality under various conditions; see \citet{Li_mEst} for a comprehensive overview.
+The sharpest known conditions are $p_n \ln p_n / n \to 0$ for consistency \citep{PortnoyCons}, and $(p_n \ln n)^{3/2}/n \to 0$ \citep{PortnoyAsymp} or $p_n^{3/2} \ln n / n \to 0$ \citep{Mammen89} for asymptotic normality. \citet{Fan} extend these results from generalized linear models to general maximum likelihood problems under more restrictive conditions, requiring $p_n^4 / n \to 0$ for consistency and $p_n^5 / n \to 0$ for asymptotic normality. \citet{He2000} derived asymptotics for $M$-estimators with convex loss under a generic stochastic equicontinuity condition, though this approach provides limited insight into the settings where it applies.
+Other work studies the exact distribution or predictive risk in linear models when $p_n/n$ has a positive limit \citep{ElKaroui2013, Dobriban2018, Hastie2022}.

-The \emph{first contribution} of this work is to extend existing results to much broader classes of estimation problems under verifiable but weak conditions.
-We provide general conditions for the existence and consistency (\cref{theorem1}), uniqueness (\cref{theorem1-uniqueness}), and asymptotic normality (\cref{theorem2}) of the estimator $\hbtheta$ in \eqref{eq:est_eq}.
-When specialized, these results closely align with the sharpest known conditions for (generalized) linear models and substantially improve upon those for general maximum-likelihood problems.
-Importantly, our conditions accommodate more complex estimation settings, including stepwise or multi-sample procedures, as we demonstrate by several corollaries.